Department of Theology and Religious Studies

 Moving to Nottingham in 2009, my next major project was Victorian Christianity at the Fin de Siècle: English Religion in a Decadent Age (I.B.
 Tauris, 2015).
 In this and in some subsequent publications, I have tried to give substance to the term fin de siècle as a meaningful concept in British religious history.

-My most recently published book Ebenezer Howard: Inventor of the Garden City brings the fin de siècle theme of building utopian new communities into conversation with the early-twentieth century garden movement.
+My most recent book is Ebenezer Howard: Inventor of the Garden City which brings the fin de siècle theme of building utopian new communities into conversation with the early-twentieth century garden movement.
 It reclaims the hitherto largely neglected religious dimensions of Ebenezer Howard, a man whose plan for tackling the housing crisis was influenced by Congregationalism, Spiritualism and Theosophy.

 I have recently finished a chapter on Holman Hunt for a book about his famous painting The Light of the World for Routledge, and another chapter on preaching in twentieth-century British Protestantism, for Brill.